TSL-UOB/CAV-Database/guide/guide_docs/csv_to_sql.md

 vOV_mps float);
 ```

 Copy the csv data into the table using the copy command and using a delimiter.
 The header command prevents the first row being copied over.
 For example here I point to my Download folder where I have my data saved in the right format.
+You can find the sample data in the 'samples' folder.

 ``` sql
 copy sim_log.dcd_lookup